halfwit/todo2/README.md

 ## Automatically generate .todo files

 Now, no one wants to write all that out all the time.
 Shouldn't this be able to pull a generic `// TODO:` tag, or `# TODO:`, etc?
 Yeah, I thought so too.
-`todocli generate` will walk the source tree, looking `TODO`, `BUG`, `RELEASE`, and other related tags.
-If they have a tag, such as `BUG: #92930 Trying to seek returns incomprehensible error when calling SomeCall` it will be added automatically, in an entry similar to the one above.
+`todo generate` will walk the source tree, looking `TODO`, `BUG`, `RELEASE`, and other related tags.
+If they have a tag, such as `BUG #92930: Trying to seek returns incomprehensible error when calling SomeCall`   an entry will be made in an appropriate .todo file in that particular source directory/subdirectory, which will be created as necessary.
+ - files with extensions will have the extension replaced with .todo, and files without extensions will gain the extension .todo.
+Name collisions should be benign here.
+ - more extensive coverage of tagging conventions can be Pull Requested as needed by users